JuanjoSalvador/moc-twitter-sharing/README.md

 ###### Use

 To share what you are listening, only press `F1` by default (if you are using `ExecCommand1` config).
-If you're using another ExecCommand, keys by default are these.
+If you're using another ExecCommand, these are the keys by default:.

     ExecCommand1  = F1
     ExecCommand2  = F2